 Buyers who haven’t yet purchased a phone this year, though, might find some good things about the OnePlus 8T.
 Its incredibly fast charging speed (the fastest in the US at the moment) sets the phone apart from the competition.
 While it doesn’t have the latest-and-greatest processor (the Snapdragon 865 Plus), it will still be capable of doing pretty much anything you need a smartphone to do, including high-performance gaming.
 It also will be relatively “future-proof” since it supports 5G connections.

 However, do keep in mind that OnePlus traditionally has trouble delivering high-quality photography results with its phones.
-This camera system doesn’t make us confident that that will change.
+This trend continues with the OnePlus 8T — more in the camera section below.
 Additionally, the recently launched Samsung Galaxy S20 FE will offer most of the same specs as the OnePlus 8T at a lower price, with wireless charging, an IP rating, and more on-board.

 What AA readers think of the OnePlus 8T